Shall We Gather At The River

 Not so our criminal pretrials.
 Intended or not, they have become audience participation events.
 Everybody’s welcome.
 Doors are often open.
 Group participation, though not invited, is expected and, for the most part, tolerated.
 The prosecutor presents a summary of the case.
 Defense counsel responds by contradicting, deflecting or highlighting outstanding personal qualities of the client that merit special consideration.
-Meanwhile the audience of other lawyers-prosecutors and defense counsel-contribute constructive ideas, alternative perspectives
+Meanwhile the audience of other lawyers-prosecutors and defense counsel-contribute constructive ideas, alternative perspectives or simple wisecracks.

 In the GA or Part A, the configuration is pretty much the same: judge behind the desk; prosecutors in their assigned chairs; and defense counsel standing, sitting, kneeling or sporadically entering or leaving for reasons known only to themselves.

 I’ve yet to decide whether this is good or bad.
 We’ve gotten used to it and it seems to work.
 What’s more interesting is how all this came to be.